From Off-Flavors to Contamination: How to Prevent Common Problems in Home Brewing

 • Monitor fermentation temperature: Yeast metabolism can be influenced by temperature, and higher temperatures can increase the risk of yeast stress.
 Maintaining a stable and appropriate fermentation temperature can help reduce the stress on the yeast during dry hopping.

 • Use yeast nutrients: Yeast nutrients, such as yeast hulls or zinc, can be added to the wort to help improve yeast health and performance during fermentation.
+Zinc as a nutrient is a crucial part of beer brewing.

 • Add hops in stages: Rather than adding all of the hops at once, adding them in stages can help reduce the overall stress on the yeast.
 This can be achieved by dividing the dry hop addition into multiple smaller additions, which can be added over several days.